gselander/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 The 'exp' parameter MUST be present.
 Other means for the AS to specify the lifetime of Access Tokens are out of the scope of this specification.

 The AS must include the 'scope' parameter in the response when the value included in the Access Token differs from the one specified by the joining node in the request.
-In such a case, the second element of 'scope' MUST be present and includes the role(s) that the joining node is actually authorized to take in the group, encoded as specified in {{ssec-auth-req}} of this document.
+In such a case, the second element of 'scope' MUST be present and includes the role or CBOR array of roles that the joining node is actually authorized to take in the group, encoded as specified in {{ssec-auth-req}} of this document.

 Also, the 'profile' parameter indicates the specific profile of ACE to use for securing communications between the joining node and the Group Manager (see Section 5.6.4.3 of {{I-D.ietf-ace-oauth-authz}}).